0xn3va/cheat-sheets/Web Application/Command Injection/parameters-injection.md

 Scripts from dependencies can be run with `npm explore <pkg> -- npm run <stage>`
 {% endhint %}

-Pre and post commands with matching names will be run for those as well (e.g. premyscript, myscript, postmyscript).
+Pre and post commands with matching names will be run for those as well (e.g. `premyscript`, `myscript`, `postmyscript`).
 To create pre or post scripts for any scripts defined in the `scripts` section of the `package.json`, simply create another script with a matching name and add `pre` or `post` to the beginning of them.

 In the following example `npm run compress` would execute these scripts as described.